First Time Home Buyers Mortgage Programs And Guidelines

 - Other expenses not reporting to credit bureaus

 Lenders only qualify borrowers on debt that report on credit bureaus.
 Homeowners do not want to get stuck with too much home they cannot afford.
 Make sure to consider overall housing expenses and not just principal and interest.
 Overall housing expenses are Principal and Interest, Homeowners Insurance, Mortgage Insurance, and HOA if applicable.

 Do Not Add New Debt And Do Not Get New Car

-Do not purchase and/or trade in your car during the mortgage process.
-Average car payment is $400 per month.
+Do not purchase and/or trade-in your car during the mortgage process.
+The average car payment is $400 per month.
 That is equivalent to an $80,000 mortgage.
 Do not apply for new credit during the mortgage process.
 Lenders will do periodic credit checks until the date of closing.
 Do not load up any credit cards and/or revolving accounts.
 Do not make any irregular deposits and/or withdrawals.
 Any irregular deposits need to be verified by mortgage underwriters.
 Do not change jobs during the mortgage process.
 Do not tell HR that you will be retiring or give notice that you will be quitting soon.
 All lenders will do a verification of employment.
 One of the questions asked on a VOE is will the worker’s job stability be secured for the next three years?
 If you quit or plan on retiring, HR will tell your lender that you will not be employed with them in the next three years.